manoahmpah/1PROJ/README.md

 # 1PROJ
 > [!NOTE]
 > The company "Smart Games" specializes in the digital adaptation of abstract combinatorial strategy games.
-She now wants to develop the game "Yinsh" designed by Kris Burm and marketed in physical form by Huch & Friends.
+They now want to develop the game "Yinsh" designed by Kris Burm and marketed in physical form by Huch & Friends.
 To do this, it launched a call for tenders to entrust this project to a subcontractor.
 >
 >Your team is therefore competing to win this contract.
 >